jheddings/notes2notion/README.md

 - Many colors, font sizes, font styles, etc are not preserved.
 - Underline is not preserved due to a limitation in Markdown.
-- Hyperlinks are not preserved, due to a limitation in Apple Notes.
+- Hyperlinks are not preserved during Apple Notes export.

 # Known Issues